-The red grape variety (also called Seibel 6905) is an interspecific new variety between Seibel 4595 (= Seibel 451 x Seibel 405) x Seibel 4199 (Seibel 85 x Couderc 132-11).
-It contains genes of Vitis lincecumii, Vitis rupestris and Vitis vinifera.
-The crossing of the hybrids was done by the French breeder Albert Seibel (1844-1936).
-She was crossing partner mostly under the name Seibel 6905 in the six new breeds Garonnet, Roucaneuf, Seyve-Villard 18-402, Vignoles, Villard Blanc and Villard Noir.
-It no longer plays a role in cultivation; no stocks were reported in 2010 (statistics Kym Anderson).
+The red grape variety (also Seibel 6905) is an interspecific new breeding between Seibel 4595 (= Seibel 451 x Seibel 405) x Seibel 4199 (Seibel 85 x Couderc 132-11).
+Genes from Vitis lincecumii, Vitis rupestris and Vitis vinifera are included.
+The hybrid was crossed by the French breeder Albert Seibel (1844-1936).
+It was a crossing partner mostly under the name Seibel 6905 in the six new varieties Garonnet, Roucaneuf, Seyve-Villard 18-402, Vignoles, Villard Blanc and Villard Noir.
+It no longer plays a role in cultivation; no stocks were reported in 2016 (Kym Anderson).

 For my many years of work as an editor with a wine and culinary focus, I always like to inform myself about special questions at Wine lexicon.
 Spontaneous reading and following links often leads to exciting discoveries in the wide world of wine.Dr.
 Christa Hanten

 Fachjournalistin, Lektorin und Verkosterin, Wien